kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Startup Should Be Included in Framework Build Benchmarks More Often
+## Startup Should Be Included in Framework Build Benchmarks More Often { #startup-should-be-included }

 One provocative implication follows from this argument: framework build benchmarks that claim to represent development experience should often include startup.